optakt/optakt.github.io/content/code/testing.md

 !!! warning

     While randomly generating valid inputs makes sense, randomly generating invalid inputs does not.
 In the case of invalid inputs, it is much better to have an exhaustive list of all types of cases that are expected to be invalid and always test each one of them.

+#### Generic Values Package

+When the same generic value need to be used within multiple packages, it can make sense to create a package to store common generic values.
+This package should be located at `./testing/mocks` from the root of the repository, and values should be in a file called `generic.go`.

 ### Parallelization